-Dr. Ajay Vinzé began his tenure as Dean for the School of Business at Mason on July 1st, 2022.
+Dr. Ajay Vinzé began his tenure as Dean for the Donald G. Costello College of Business at Mason on July 1st, 2022.

 Dr. Vinzé came to George Mason from the University of Missouri where he was Dean of the Trulaske College of Business from January 2017.
 Prior to his work at Mizzou, he was the Earl and Gladys Davis Distinguished Professor of Business in the Department of Information Systems at the W.P.
 Carey School of Business at Arizona State University.
 In addition to a stellar research record, his 18-year career at Arizona State includes assignments as Associate Dean for International Programs, Associate Vice Provost for Graduate Education, Director of the Executive MBA Program and the Management Information Doctoral Program, as well as the Founding Director of the Technology Research Center.
 Before joining the faculty at Arizona State, he spent 10 years at Texas A & M University as both an Assistant and Associate Professor (with tenure).